 Devotees take holy dip on Makar Sankranti

-Uttarkashi (Uttarakhand)/Amritsar (Punjab)/Patna (Bihar)/Birbhum (West Bengal), Jan 14 (ANI): On the auspicious occasion of Makar Sankranti, thousands of devotees were seen taking a holy dip, braving the biting cold, which also marked the beginning of the annual month-long ‘Magh Mela’.
+Prayagraj -Varanasi (Uttar Pradesh), South 24 Parganas (West Bengal), Jan 15 (ANI): On the auspicious occasion of Makar Sankranti, thousands of devotees were seen taking a holy dip, braving the biting cold, which also marked the beginning of the annual month-long ‘Magh Mela’.
 Amid the surge in COVID-19 cases across the country, devotees performed rituals in different ways.
-Devotees performed 'Dev Doli' snan in the Bhagirathi river in Uttarkashi.
-As per the ritual, devotees carry palanquins of their village deities for a dip in holy rivers.
-Makar Sankranti is one of the most auspicious festivals celebrated with much devotion on 14th January every year across India.
+Makar Sankranti is one of the most auspicious festivals celebrated with much devotion every year across India.